tozny/e3db-java/README.md

 - `setTypes`: Filter to records that match the given types
 - `setIncludeAllWriters`: Set this flag to include records that have been shared with you, defaults to `false`

+> While the Java SDK supports _writing_ plaintext meta with records, the query interface does not support filtering on that meta information at this time.

 ## Pagination